What Is Natural Gas and How To Trade It?

 What Are Natural Gas Trading Hours?

-Trading Hours: natural gas is usually traded from 23:00 Sunday to Friday 22:00 time with a trading break between 22:00 to 23:00 GMT.
+Trading Hours: Natural gas is usually traded from 23:00 Sunday to Friday, 22:00 GMT, with a trading break between 22:00 and 23:00.

 What Drives Natural Gas Prices?

-Like many commodities, natural gas prices can be quite volatile and can be affected by a plethora of factors some of which are the following:
+Like many commodities, natural gas prices can be quite volatile and can be affected by a plethora of factors, some of which are the following:

-- Weather conditions: weather conditions can affect gas prices.
+- Weather conditions: Weather conditions can affect gas prices.
 Accordingly, natural gas prices tend to hike during summer time when, naturally, the demand for heating is lower and tend to hike in winter time due to heightened demand for heating.

-- Economic and geopolitical conditions: economic conditions such as changes in currency rates or economic decline can affect natural gas prices.
-In addition, geopolitical tensions and turbulence in natural gas-producing countries can lead to volatility in the commodity’s prices.
+- Economic and geopolitical conditions: Economic conditions such as changes in currency rates or economic decline can affect natural gas prices.
+In addition, geopolitical tensions and turbulence in natural gas-producing countries can lead to volatility in the commodity's prices.

 Nonetheless, despite the aforementioned factors, it is important to note that past price patterns do not necessarily affect future prices and that the market can be volatile and unpredictable.